apoorv-tech/BusinessLoanApp/README.md

 ```sh
 docker-compose down
 ```

+Make sure that docker engine is running while running these commands

 - You can see the frontend on: localhost:3000
 - You can see the backend on: localhost:4000